 Performance management in the public sector is an ongoing, systematic approach to improving results through evidence-based decision making, continuous organizational learning, and a focus on accountability for performance.
 Typically to be effective, performance management must be integrated into all aspects of an organization's management and policy-making processes.

 Our approach to performance management is based on our ongoing research efforts to identify best practices and learn from past experiences in the public sector to develop a system that provides relevant data to decision makers to be effective.
 When this occurs, performance management is a powerful tool to help the organization meet established targets, become more responsible to changing conditions and priorities, and communicate more effectively to be more transparent and accountable.
 GFOA consulting services for performance management include:

 - Long-Term Financial Planning

 Faced with downward pressures on tax revenues, increasing expenditures, shifting demographics, as well as a host of other complex challenges, local government needs a new approach to planning.
-The traditional locus of governmental planning, the annual budget, is ill suited to address such challenges due to its inherent tactical and short-term nature.
+The traditional focus of governmental planning, the annual budget, is ill suited to address such challenges due to its inherent tactical and short-term nature.
 This makes long-term financial planning an indispensable complement to traditional budgeting and an invaluable piece of a governments overall planning framework.
 It provides a long-term and comprehensive financial perspective that is not available through other governmental planning processes.

 Local governments across the country want their accounting function to meet user needs, provide the support necessary to achieve strategic goals, and assure taxpayers that appropriate financial stewardship is being exercised.
 Assessment criteria used by the GFOA are based on best practices in local government financial management.
-In addition to these criteria, GFOA also reviews a checklist of factors related to staffing, technology, and the business processes used in that department.
+In addition to these criteria, GFOA also reviews a "checklist" of factors related to staffing, technology, and the business processes used in that department.